 Canon conducts used toner cartridge collection in 23 countries and regions (with a cumulative collection volume of about 394,000 tons as of the end of 2017) for recycling at four sites, in Japan, the United States, France, and China (so called the localized recycling).
 Thanks to our initiatives, as of 2017 we have achieved a cumulative reduction in the use of new resources of approximately 273,000 tons.

 In the Canon Automated Recycling System for Toner Cartridges (CARS-T) which introduced at Canon Eco Technology Park, used toner cartridges are crushed and the materials are automatically separated using their different physical characteristics.
-The main material extracted from the housing is high-impact polystyrene (HIPS) with a purity of 99% or greater.
+It is a system that can recycle plastic with sorting purity of 99% or greater (According to Canon sorting methods).
 A clean and silent operation, the CARS-T process also ensures there are no messy toner leaks from the sealed process units.

 Canon has been collecting and recycling used ink cartridges since 1996.
 In Japan, we are part of the Ink Cartridge Satogaeri (Homecoming) Project, a joint program by printer manufacturers to collect cartridges via boxes placed in post offices, libraries, and other local government facilities.
 Schools also collect cartridges through activities related to the Bellmark Campaign.